ddkang/aidb/config/README.md

 ```
 means running AIDB with configuration located at `config/sentiment.py` and setting up blob table and output tables according to your configuration.

+You may optionally add `--verbose` to your command line arguments to see the progress of your query execution.

 ## Inference Service Configuration

 In this section, we will walk through an example of configuring an inference service for AIDB.